 Individuals whose personal data is being collected have the right to ask that their personal data be restricted or suppressed—in special situations.

-Article 18 of the GDPR outlines individual right to restrict the processing of personal data.
+Article 18 of the GDPR outlines the individual’s right to restrict the processing of personal data.
 The individual has the right to limit how the business collecting the data uses it.
 They must have a legitimate reason for doing so.

 Why Restrict Processing?